 - The voyager who is lost at sea and the Ulysses theme: on “Ulyssean” as an epithet in The Undivine Comedy and in this Commento

-- The she-wolf — la lupa — is the embodiment of negative desire, cupiditas
+- On desire and the she-wolf — la lupa — as the embodiment of negative desire, cupiditas

-- Vergil/Virgilio and the introduction of (Roman) history
+- Second half of Inferno 1: arrival of Vergil/Virgilio and the introduction of history

 - The use of dialogue to build diegetic complexity and to construct character